What is the objective of the Malta Arts Fund?

 What makes my project ineligible?

 Projects will first be screened in terms of eligibility.
 Ineligible proposals shall not be processed further and shall not undergo evaluation.
-For a full list of ineligible conditions, please refer to page 7 of the guidelines and regulations.
+For a full list of ineligible conditions, please refer to the guidelines and regulations.

 On what basis will my application be assessed?